drivendataorg/.github/README.md

 ## Explore our repositories

-We host a variety of open source repositories, including:
+We host a variety of open source repositories, including tools for data science workflows, purpose-built packages in specific domains, and winning models and approaches from our competitions.

 ### Data science tools and frameworks